31 Fun Computer Games to Play When Bored (Free, No Download Needed)

 6. Tetris Effect: A visually stunning version of the timeless block-stacking game.
 It’s great for relaxing while still challenging your brain.

-7. Sudoku: A classic number puzzle that trains your logic and pattern recognition skills.
+7.a.
+Sudoku: A classic number puzzle that trains your logic and pattern recognition skills.
 Great for boosting focus and mental agility, Sudoku can be played solo or competitively with friends.
 You can find endless puzzles online, making it easy to play anytime, anywhere.

 Fast-Paced Action Games